Respecting Differences Day

 At the annual MLK celebration assembly, the Fenn Martin Luther King Medal is presented to one or more individuals who through example and dedication exemplify Dr. King’s teachings, principles, and philosophical beliefs.
 The award honors Fenn community members who make significant contributions to the furthering of Dr. King’s approach to transforming racial, economic, and social injustices, and to stand up to make a difference.

 The goal of the Fenn Diversity Institute is to sustain an inclusive, supportive, safe, respectful, and nurturing school community with opportunities for all constituents of the school to grow and became part of an institution where students, faculty, staff, and parents can thrive.
-The Fenn Diversity Institute (FDI) is an educational opportunity for faculty and staff to meet and explore issues of diversity, and to apply lessons to work relationship, pedagogy, and creating inclusivity.
-It provides the adults in the school with tools to engage inevitable cultural and institutional shifts.
+The Fenn Diversity Institute (FDI) is an educational opportunity for faculty and staff to meet and explore issues of diversity, and to apply lessons to work relationships, pedagogy, and creating inclusivity.
+It provides the adults in the School with tools to engage inevitable cultural and institutional shifts.
 Workshops and learning opportunities are planned by an experienced and dedicated committee of faculty and staff.

 Outcomes of the FDI: The FDI provides a common language, guides self-reflection and conversation, helps individuals interpret their work and make informed decisions, connects diversity goals with developments as professionals, and helps maintain a safe and supportive environment for faculty and staff.
 The FDI curriculum keeps issues of diversity and inclusivity alive and institutionalized in line with Fenn’s mission of maintaining our dedication to a safe and informed community.
 Through the continued education of our faculty and staff, we hope to sustain a school culture that enhances the potential of adults and students.